Tornado outbreak of April 25–28, 2024

 From April 25 to 28, 2024, a large-scale and destructive tornado outbreak occurred across the Midwestern, Southern, and High Plains regions of the United States, primarily on April 26 and 27.
 On April 26, the Storm Prediction Center (SPC) first issued an enhanced risk for the Plains, as a broad upper-trough moved eastwards, with strong tornadic activity erupting in the states of Nebraska, Iowa, and Kansas later that day.
 A high-end EF3 tornado struck the northeastern outskirts of Lincoln, Nebraska in Lancaster County, injuring three people.
 A long-tracked low-end EF4 tornado caused widespread severe damage in Elkhorn and near Bennington and Blair, and prompted the issuance of two tornado emergencies.
 Another EF3 tornado moved through parts of both Omaha and Council Bluffs, Iowa as well as points northeast, injuring four more people.
 Another long-tracked EF3 tornado moved directly through Minden, Iowa, killing one person and injuring three others, prompting the issuance of two more tornado emergencies.
 An EF2 tornado also moved through Pleasant Hill just southeast of Des Moines, injuring one person.

 On April 27, a moderate risk was issued by the SPC for areas further south in Oklahoma and millions were put under a particularly dangerous situation (PDS) tornado watch.
 Several PDS tornado warnings were issued that day, especially during the nighttime hours, as strong to violent tornadoes touched down.
 A catastrophic high-end EF3 tornado moved directly through Sulphur, Oklahoma, killing one person and injuring 30 others.
 Another EF3 tornado destroyed multiple homes as it passed near Holdenville, killing two people.
 The strongest tornado of the night was a violent, low-end EF4 tornado that moved through the western part of Marietta, killing a person on I-35 and destroying a large warehouse and a grocery store.
 Only weak tornadoes touched down on April 28, but one high-end EF1 tornado caused a fatality and an injury when it destroyed a mobile home near Trinity, Texas.

 The outbreak was the largest since a similarly large and deadly outbreak the year prior, although this one was spread out over a slightly larger time period and was not as deadly.
-Six people died as a result of this outbreak, and over 150 others were injured.
+As a result of this outbreak, 6 people died and 150 others were injured.
 With a grand total of 164 tornadoes over a two-day period, the tornado outbreak gained 87 points on the outbreak intensity score.
 The outbreak served as the beginning of a broader 16-day period of constant severe weather and tornado activity across the United States that would continue until May 10.